 - 1. Now that we know that thick pieces of wood needs to be kerfed in order to bend, what needs to be done to make the wood bendable?
 Ask the class for ideas.
 What ways can we make solid objects softer?
 Spaghetti is soaked and heated, etc. - 2.
-Wood is a porous material, it is filled with air spaces, it has the ability to absorb water and this makes it "softer" similar to a sponge.
-When a sponge is dry its hard seems smaller, when it is water logged it expands and is soft.
-Show a wet sponge and a dry sponge. - 3.
+Wood is a porous material.
+It is filled with air spaces.
+It has the ability to absorb water and this makes it "softer" similar to a sponge.
+When a sponge is dry it becomes hard and shrinks.
+A water logged sponge expands and softens.
+(Show a wet sponge and a dry sponge.) - 3.
 Ask the class if they have ever been on the beach and found a piece of water logged wood.
 How did it feel?
-Heavy.
-Have they every found a dry piece of wood?
+(Heavy) Have they every found a dry piece of wood?
 How did it feel?
-Light. - 4.
+(Light) - 4.
 Hand out the "Making a Bentwood Box" sheet and read through it with the class. - 5.
 Discuss the images and process.